Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 3. Future State Template

-Similar to the current state template, these phases may also reflect the predicted or desired search, awareness, consideration of options, purchasing decision, and post-purchase support processes.
+Like the current state template, these phases may reflect the predicted or desired search, awareness, consideration of options, purchasing decisions, and post-purchase support processes.

-Since this takes place in the future, you can tailor these phases based on what you'd like the customer journey to look like rather than what it currently looks like.
+Since this will take place in the future, you can tailor these phases based on what you’d like the customer journey to look like rather than what it currently does.

 Get an interactive future state template.